Katyusha rocket launcher: World War II

 The weapon is less accurate than conventional artillery guns, but is extremely effective in saturation bombardment.
 A battery of four BM-13 launchers could fire a salvo in 7–10 seconds that delivered 4.35 tons of high explosives over a 400000 m2 impact zone, making its power roughly equivalent to that of 72 conventional artillery guns.
 With an efficient crew, the launchers could redeploy to a new location immediately after firing, denying the enemy the opportunity for counterbattery fire.
 Katyusha batteries were often massed in very large numbers to create a shock effect on enemy forces.
-The weapon's disadvantage was the long time it took to reload a launcher, in contrast to conventional guns which could sustain a continuous low rate of fire.
+The weapon's disadvantage was the long time it took to reload a launcher, in contrast to conventional artillery guns which could sustain a continuous, albeit low, rate of fire.